-This DIY will focus on removing the Intake Manifold but once you have it out it will also be a good time to replace older vac hoses, pcv tubes, hoses, and to give your intake a nice polish or paint job. (look at the quality job the previous owner did with his dremel!!)
+This DIY will focus on removing the intake manifold, but once you have it out, it will also be a good time to replace older vac hoses, PVC tubes, hoses, and to give your intake a nice polish or paint job (look at the quality job the previous owner did with his Dremel!)

 Tools for the Job

-You will need nothing special, but I would definitely recommend using a socket wrench with an extension and allen head bits as opposed to me using a screwdriver and 5mm bit.
-The Gasket can be bought at AutoZone for around $4 part # MS96151 (that is for Jetta/GTI/A4 AWP)(if you have larger ports like AEB engines you will need a different gasket).
+You won't need anything special, but I would definitely recommend using a socket wrench with an extension and Allen head bits as opposed to me using a screwdriver and 5mm bit.
+The gasket can be bought at AutoZone for around $4 part # MS96151 (that is for Jetta/GTI/A4 AWP; if you have larger ports like AEB engines you will need a different gasket).
 I'm not sure of the part number at the dealership but it should be around $18.

 - socket wrench and extension (I found a 1/4th socket wrench with extension was easiest to work with)